YOLOv6-3.0 vs YOLOX: A Detailed Technical Comparison

 Strengths:

-- High Accuracy: Achieves excellent mAP scores, especially larger variants.
+- High Accuracy: Achieves excellent mAP scores, making it suitable for applications that require precise object detection.

-- Versatility: Adaptable to a wide range of object detection tasks.
+- Versatility: Adaptable to a wide range of object detection tasks due to its robust design.

 Weaknesses:

-- Inference Speed: Can be slower than highly optimized models like YOLOv6-3.0, particularly larger variants or on CPU/edge devices.
+- Inference Speed: While fast, it can be slightly slower than highly optimized models like YOLOv6-3.0, especially on edge devices.

 Model | size (pixels) |